 While the precise methods of a zero-day exploit can’t be known in advance, a network intrusion protection system (NIPS) can monitor the firms’ network for unusual activity.

-The advantage of NIPS over a traditional antivirus only system is it does not rely on checking software against a known database of threats.
-This means it does not need updates or patches to learn about the latest attacks.
+The advantage of NIPS over a traditional antivirus-only system is it does not rely on checking software against a known database of threats.
+This means it does not make software vendors need updates or patches to learn about the latest attacks.
 NIPS works by monitoring the day-to-day patterns of network activity across the network.